Top 12 Python Developer Skills to Put on Your Resume

 Why It's Important

-Django is important for a Python developer because it provides a comprehensive web development framework that streamlines the process of building secure, scalable, and maintainable web applications efficiently, leveraging Python's simplicity and versatility.
+Django is important for a Python developer because it provides a comprehensive web development framework that streamlines the process of building secure, scalable, and maintainable web applications, leveraging Python's simplicity and versatility.

 How to Improve Django Skills

 Improving your Django skills hinges on understanding its core concepts, best practices, and keeping up with the latest developments.
-Here are concise tips and resources to guide you:
+A few focused moves make a big difference:

-1. Master the Fundamentals: Ensure you're comfortable with Python basics, then dive into Django's official tutorial.
+1. Master the Fundamentals: Get comfortable with Python basics, then work through the official tutorial and build a small project end to end.

 How to Display Django Skills on Your Resume